-A loan becomes jumbo when the base loan amount is higher than the conforming limit for that county.
+A loan becomes jumbo when the base loan amount exceeds the conforming limit for that county.

-That matters in California because county loan limits are not the same everywhere.
+County loan limits aren't the same everywhere.
 Lower-cost counties have a standard conforming cap, while higher-cost counties get higher limits.
-A buyer in Los Angeles County may still be conforming at a loan amount that would already be jumbo in another part of the state.
+A buyer in Los Angeles County may still be conforming at a loan amount that would already be jumbo elsewhere in the state.

 - The county